zsmeton/PositionBasedFluids/README.md

 todo

 ### TODOS
-- Implement signed distance field as compute shader
-- Implement way to use signed distance fields for each object
-- Integrate signed distance fields into fluid dynamic
 - Create various fluid scenarios (Some configuration files possibly...)
 - Add sorting of Linked List by HashID for faster memory access
 - Implement coloring of spheres to look more like water